How to improve the reception quality of your antenna?

 1. Distance to TV transmitter

 Know the distance between your home and the TV transmitters broadcasting in your area.
-Check the One For All antenna selector to find the nearest TV transmitter or check the domestic digital TV website.
+Check the One For All aerial selector to find the nearest TV transmitter or check the domestic digital TV website.

 2. Position of the antenna